cenacrharsh/cenacrharsh/README.md

 ## I'm a Student, Programmer, Developer, and Blogger!!

-- 🔭 I am currently in 2nd yr of my College.
+- 🔭 I am currently in 4th yr of my College.
-- 🌱 I’m currently learning Full Stack Web Development & Data Structures and Algorithms.
+- 🌱 I’m currently working as a SDE at Rubick.ai.
 - 👯 I’m looking to collaborate with other Open Source Contributors.
-- 🥅 2021 Goals: Start contributing to Open Source projects.
+- 🥅 2022 Goals: Start contributing to Open Source projects.
 - ⚡ Fun fact: I love to read novels, play games and watch anime.

 <br />